IGITUGraz/L2L/doc/intro.rst

 Running an LTL simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Before running a simulation, you need to specify the output directory for your results.
+To do so, create a new file :file:`bin/path.conf` with a single entry containing the path relative to the top-level LTL directory, e.g. :file:`./output_results/`.
+Failing to do so raises an error when trying to run any of the test simulations.

 To run a LTL simulation, copy the file :file:`bin/ltl-template.py` (see :doc:`ltl-bin`) to
 :file:`bin/ltl-{optimizeeabbr}-{optimizerabbr}.py`.
 Then fill in all the **TODOs** .
 Especially the parts with the
 initialization of the appropriate `Optimizers` and `Optimizees`.
 The rest of the code should be left in place for